 In the right-hand columns are 1) the percent (%) of faculty who gave you a rating of either "More Strength than a Weakness" or a "Definite Strength," and 2) the gap score, which is a comparison of your self-ratings with ratings by your faculty.
 To review the actual scores, simply hover your cursor over the gap score in the HTML report.
 An explanation of how to use the gap score to improve your performance is provided below.

-IDEA recommends using the following two-step process as you review the information in this section.
+We recommend using the following two-step process as you review the information in this section.

 Step One: For each responsibility identified in table 4.1 (High Priority), review the overall rating for each responsibility as well as ratings of the supporting personal characteristics and administrative methods listed that are associated with high performance of that responsibility.
 Do your ratings for any of them fall below 70%?
 Are some of those administrative methods and personal characteristics listed with more than one responsibility?